DhineshQAA/peoplegrove/README.md

 Pre-requisites : Java JDK1.8, Maven,TestNG & Eclipse IDE(Mars and above) should be already installed in the system.

-Clone the project from github or or greenhouse url into local workspace
+Clone the project from github

 Open Eclipse, File -> import -> Maven -> Existing projects in to workspace -> select the project cloned

-If you see any error after import, right click on the project ->Maven -> Update Project
+If you see any error after import, right click on the project ->Maven -> Update Project and run the tests

-Open file TestNG.xml file and right click -> run as -> TestNG test

 Automated browser will open and testcases will be executed.